codervivek/excursus/README.md

 Follow [these instructions](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) to run PostgreSQL database.
 PostgreSQL provides much better searching, indexing and scaliblity options.

 Configure your Database settings in settings.py to run the database.
-Assign DEBUG False and configure the Apache/Nginx to host the django app,PostgreSQL database and static files.
+Assign DEBUG False and configure the Apache/Nginx to host the django app, PostgreSQL database and required static files.

 Finally run